 Let’s set the scene for welcoming guests in the fall.
 You drive down a long driveway lined with mature pines, cedars, and 100-year-old maples.
 A golden glow canopies the entire driveway as you approach the Abbott House.
 To the left of the driveway is a meadow punctuated by a pond and more stately pines.
 A cluster of red buildings with green tin roofs create a country scene, adorned this time of year with mums, pumpkins, and our dog, Tito (the official greeter!).
 Once parked, you are guided to the Meadow House check-in area.
 As you enter the main hallway, you see a fire in the lounge cracking with warmth.
 Two comfortable chairs beckon you to find a spot near the fire and enjoy a glass of wine or whatever.
-You are greeted by the Abbott’s Glen staff, which includes chef Gerry, my husband Lindy, our assistant Steve, and often me, Amy.
+You are greeted by the Abbott’s Glen staff.
 With a warm hello, we dispense the information necessary to make our guests feel comfortable and on the path to a weekend of fun and relaxation!

 Once guests are shown to their rooms, we often find they have changed out of their clothes and into an Abbott’s Glen terry robe.
 Many guests meander over to the Carriage house, where entertainment is yours to make.
 From billiards to Foosball, darts, or dancing, there is something for everyone.
 A wood stove heats this space and guests often gather in front of it to read or converse with other naturist guests.
 At this time of year, the Finnish sauna and hot tub take on fuller use as folks like to be warm, particularly our naturist friends.